iturdikulov/notes/Data_structure.md

 optimizations.

-Analyzing the number of steps an operation takes is the heart of understanding the performance of data structures.
-Choose right data structure can greatly impact on performance of your program.
+Analyzing the number of steps an operation takes is the heart of understanding the ==performance== of data structures.
+Choose right data structure can greatly impact on it of your program.

 Data itself is just basically numbers and strings (in computers all data finally stored as [[Bit|bit]] sequences).